javebratt/egghead-task-manager/README.md

 - Short intro to Firebase Cloud Functions, what they are and what they're used for.
 - Firestore Triggers: Listening to new documents and updating them.

-### Cloud Functions Extensions

-- Explain what they are and the benefit.
+- Explain what Function Extensions are and the benefit of using them.
 - Show an example with the delete user data extension: https://extensions.dev/extensions/firebase/delete-user-data